webfx-project/webfx-stack/README.md

 ## Why a new framework?

-The WebFX Stack has some special unique qualities, in particular:
+Because the WebFX Stack has these special unique qualities:

 * Mainly client-side
 * Cross-platform (GWT compatible in particular)